voxpupuli/puppetboard/README.md

   --net=host \
   ghcr.io/voxpupuli/puppetboard
 ```
+Note: you must provide a secret key!
+Generate one for example by running `ruby -e "require 'securerandom'; puts SecureRandom.hex(32)"`.

 Optionally you can set `PUPPETBOARD_URL_PREFIX` env variable to a value like `/puppetboard` to run the app under a URL prefix.